syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/howto.md

 ---
 layout: post
 title: Cascading in ComboBox widget for Syncfusion Essential WebForm
-description: Describes about the cascading in ComboBox widget for Syncfusion Essential WebForm
+description: This article describes about the cascading in the ComboBox widget for the Syncfusion Essential ASP.NET WebForm
 platform: aspnet
 control: ComboBox
 documentation: ug
 keywords: ComboBox, combobox, Cascading ComboBox, Autofill supported with ComboBox
 ---

-# How To
+# ASP.NET Web Forms ComboBox howto

 ## Configure the Cascading ComboBox